trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 Top hosts into interface are the hosts that are transmitting into the interface(Ingress)
-Top hosts out of interface are the hosts that are transmitting out of the inteface(Egress)
+Top hosts out of interface are the hosts that are transmitting out of the interface(Egress)

-On the right side,we have the traffic charts which helps you to detect the hosts that are causing spikes.
+On the right side,we have the traffic chart which helps you to detect the hosts that are causing spikes.

 ![](images/intf_hopsts_with_tracker.png)

-## Apps
+## Apps Track

 ### Default Top Apps Report